masteranonime/masteranime-dl/README.md

 * I'm assuming `git` and `python` are already installed on your system.
 * I'm assuming you would like to use `chromium-browser` with `chromedriver` as the driver.
 * I'm assuming you'd like to be able to run the script in a headless environment (without graphics).
-If not, you do not need to install `Xvfb`.
+If not, you do **not** need to install `Xvfb` (remove that package from the `install_prereqs.sh` script).
-See below on how to disable using `Xvfb`.
+See below on how to disable using `Xvfb` if you decide to not install its package.
-* If you have `google-chrome` installed, you may want comment out the `chromium-browser` install line and see if it works.
+* If you have `google-chrome` installed, you may want to delete the `chromium-browser` line in `install_prereqs.sh`.
-If not, you can change it back and rerun the install script without issue.
+Otherwise, you'll have two versions of chrome installed.

 ## How to use it?